Rotwang9000/memecube/js/data-providers/README.md

 - Processing and normalizing the data
 - Calculating token sizes based on market cap
 - Formatting market cap values for display

+#### CoinGeckoProvider

+`CoinGeckoProvider.js` implements the TokenDataProvider interface for the CoinGecko API.
+It offers:

+- Access to market data for thousands of cryptocurrencies
+- Support for price history, market caps, and volume
+- Integration with the same visualization system as other providers

 ## Adding a New Provider